Foundations:

 Do not use this guide when:

-you haven’t yet chosen a direction (return to Choosing What Matters Now)
+you haven’t yet chosen a direction (return to Choose Your Focus)

 new information truly requires a fresh decision